Shocking! A routine background check can reveal identity theft

 - by PInow Staff

-If you've ever applied for job, volunteered, or applied for credit, chances are excellent that a routine background check has been run on you.
+If you've ever applied for a job, volunteered, or applied for credit, chances are excellent that a routine background check has been run on you.

 Despite the fact that most people have some form of background check run on them, very few people have an accurate idea of what a background check reveals about them.
 This is especially frightening since identity theft is on the rise.
 Many people only realize after they've been turned down for job or credit that their identity has been stolen and has been used by a criminal to steal or to perpetuate crime.